 As a result of these varied uses, the Bay and its watershed face a myriad of environmental issues arising directly from human activities, such as sewage disposal, and indirectly from population growth, suburban sprawl and other pressures.

 While the health of the Bay has generally improved in recent years, specific problems relating to pollution and habitat loss remain.
-More recent concerns have also surfaced, including the arrival of new marine invasive species and emerging contaminants from pharmaceuticals and personal care products.
+More recent concerns have also surfaced, including the arrival of new marine invasive species.

 A healthy Casco Bay and watershed support a rich ecosystem and contribute to the local economy and quality of life in our communities.
-The Casco Bay Estuary Partnership works with its partners to preserve the ecological integrity of Casco Bay and to ensure compatible human uses of the Bay’s resources through public stewardship and effective management.
+The mission of the Casco Bay Estuary Partnership is to help conserve the ecological integrity of Casco Bay and its watershed through science, public stewardship and effective management.